mikee47/IFS/README.rst

 IFS (and FWFS) has the following features:

 Attributes
-   Files have a standard set of attribute flags plus modification time and simple role-based access control list (ACL)
+   Files have a standard set of attribute flags plus modification time and simple role-based access control list (ACL).

 Directories
    Fully supported, and can be enumerated with associated file information using a standard opendir/readdir/closedir function set.

 User metadata
-   Supported for application use
+   Supported for application use.
+The API for this is loosely based on Linux extended attributes (non-POSIX).
+   Attributes are small chunks of data attached to files and directories, each identified by a numeric :cpp:enum:`IFS::AttributeTag`.

 Filesystem API
    The Sming FileSystem functions are now wrappers around a single IFileSystem instance, which is provided by the application.